What Do NYC Uber And Lyft drivers Make In 2017?

 How To Sign Up To Drive For Uber Or Lyft In NYC

-In order to drive for Lyft or Uber in NYC, you’ll need to get a Taxi & Limousine Commission license.
+In order to Drive With Lyft or Uber in NYC, you’ll need to get a Taxi & Limousine Commission license.
 Here are the 8 steps to get your TLC license:

 - Fill out and submit a TLC application.